Jumpin' Jack Flash: Release and aftermath

-Released on 24 May 1968 in the UK by Decca Records and on 1 June in the US by London Records, "Jumpin' Jack Flash" (backed with "Child of the Moon") was the band's first UK release in five and a half months – this marked the group's longest gap between releases in the country up to that point.
-A major commercial success, reached the top of the UK Singles Chart and peaked at number three in the United States.
+Released on 24 May 1968 in the UK by Decca Records and on 31 May in the US by London Records, "Jumpin' Jack Flash" (backed with "Child of the Moon") was the band's first UK release in five and a half months – this marked the group's longest gap between releases in the country up to that point.
+A major commercial success, it reached the top of the UK Singles Chart and peaked at number three in the United States.
 It topped the US Cashbox chart for one week and the WLS 890 Hit Parade for four weeks.
-Some early London Records US pressings and Decca single in the UK of the single had a technical flaw in them: at about 2:10 about halfway through the song's instrumental bridge, the speed of the master tape slows down for a moment, before coming back to speed.
+Some early London Records US pressings and Decca single in the UK of the single had a technical flaw in them: at about 1:37 about halfway through the song's instrumental bridge, the speed of the master tape slows down for a moment, before coming back to speed.
 The first Rolling Stones album on which the song appeared was their 1969 compilation album, Through the Past, Darkly (Big Hits Vol. 2), one year after the single was released.
 Since then, it has appeared on numerous other Stones compilations, including Hot Rocks 1964–1971 (1971), Rolled Gold: The Very Best of the Rolling Stones (1975), Singles Collection: The London Years (1989), Forty Licks (2002), GRRR!
 (2012), and Stray Cats, a collection of singles and rarities included as part of The Rolling Stones in Mono box set (2016).